 address: Via dell’Oriuolo, 3/red, 50122 Firenze

-This has been a new favorite restaurant (breakfast, lunch or an early aperitivo) of mine on a small street tucked behind piazza pitti which offers an “organic living room” experience offering an array of organic and biodynamic products in the form of cold-pressed juices, salads, soups, cakes and other fresh dishes, even brunch!
+This has been a favorite restaurant (breakfast, lunch or an early aperitivo) of mine on a small street tucked behind piazza pitti which offers an “organic living room” experience offering an array of organic and biodynamic products in the form of cold-pressed juices, salads, soups, cakes and other fresh dishes, even brunch!

 Their veggies and fruit are delivered every morning from a local farm (which you can purchase as well and order your own home delivered box of goodies) and for those looking for healthier lunch options, this place is where you want to go.
-I took Nico’s parents one morning recently and it was one of their favorite places in Italy.
+I took Nico’s parents one morning recently and it remains one of their favorite places in Italy.

 La Leggenda dei Frati